jacobmorrier/fast-er/docs/source/installation.rst

 #. `Pandas <https://pandas.pydata.org/docs/getting_started/install.html>`_

 .. warning::
-    In particular, it requires an NVIDIA CUDA GPU with a Compute Capability of 3.0 or higher.
+    The package requires an NVIDIA CUDA GPU with a Compute Capability of 3.0 or higher.